-The above principles were again confirmed in the seminal Supreme Court of Appeal decision in Stellenbosch Farmers' Winery v C: SARS48 dealing with the taxation of the receipt of compensation for the premature cancellation of a distribution arrangement.
+The above principles were again confirmed in the seminal Supreme Court of Appeal decision in Stellenbosch Farmers' Winery v C: SARS dealing with the taxation of the receipt of compensation for the premature cancellation of a distribution arrangement.

-To the extent, therefore, that a franchisee receives a compensation payment from a franchisor for the early termination of the franchise agreement, such compensation amount would in all probability be regarded as a receipt of a capital nature if it can be said that a substantial part of the income-producing structure of the franchisee has been sterilised by such early termination.
+Therefore, to the extent that a franchisee receives a compensation payment from a franchisor for the early termination of the franchise agreement, the amount representing the compensation would, in all probability, be regarded as a receipt of a capital nature if it can be said that a substantial part of the income-producing structure of the franchisee has been sterilised by the early termination.